sjondavey/falcon_training/README.md

 # falcon_training
- Fine tune the Falcon Large Language Model and run inference on it
+ Fine tune the Falcon Large Language Model and run inference on it using Google Colab